cbarkan1/convergence-to-microcanonical/README.md

 ## What this does

-Simulates an ensemble of billiard particle inside a triangular box and studies how they approach equilibrium.
+Simulates an ensemble of billiard particles inside a triangular box and studies the dynamics of the coarse-grained distribution functions and entropies.
 Compares the coarse-graining method introduced in the paper to the standard method.

 ## Usage